 History of Women in the West, Volume I: From Ancient Goddesses to Christian Saints

 This five-volume series sets before us a panoramic chronicle that extends from antiquity to the present day.
 Volume I offers insight into more than twenty centuries of Greek and Roman history and encompasses a landscape that stretches from the North Sea to the Mediterranean and from the Pillars of Hercules to the banks of the Indus.

 History of Women in the West, Volume II: Silences of the Middle Ages

-Drawing on myriad sources—from traces left by the rocking cradle at the site of a medieval home to an antique illustration of Eve—this volume assembles 12 renowned historians to examine the image of women in the masculine mind, their social condition, and their experience from the end of the Roman Empire to the start of the Italian Renaissance.
+Drawing on myriad sources, this second volume in the celebrated series offers new perspectives on women.
+Twelve historians examine the image of women in the masculine mind, their social condition, and their daily experience from the end of the Roman Empire to the genesis of the Italian Renaissance.